hscrocha/CodeClonesActivity/README.md

 Download the [FreeMercator](https://sourceforge.net/projects/freemercator/) source code.
 FreeMercator is a Point-of-Sales Application written in Java.
 It has approximately 67K lines of code (30K Java, 36K XML).
 If you try to run Dude on it, it will take about 15-30 minutes.

+Let's try now a more sophisticated tool, called [iClones](http://www.softwareclones.org/iclones.php).
+The version we are using is free for personal and academic purposes.
+In the folder `Tools` on this repo, there is already zip files with iClones and its viewer (RCFViewer).
+Be sure to use the tools on this repository (the professor made some changes for it to run more easily).
+This is a command line tool, and we will need to use the Terminal/Prompt.
+The commands are for Mac/Unix, and you must adapt appropriately for Windows (ex.: change '/' on the path for '\', instead of ".sh" use ".bat", etc.).

+Create a folder anywhere in your computer, and place the folders for iClones, rcfviewer, and freemercator inside of it.
+    .                        # My folder for this task ├── freemercator             # Unpacked Freemercator source codes ├── iclones-0.2              # Unpacked iClones
+    └── rcfviewer-0.2            # Unpacked RCFViewer

 ## Others